markmiro/hello-postinstall-demo/README.md

 ```

 This will (NOT) change the file contents, but you'll be able to see the file content preview in the browser.
 Again, limited for your protection.

+By default, file upload goes to https://hello-postinstall.vercel.app.
+You can change this by setting the `HELLO_POSTINSTALL_URL` environment variable.